Yohei Sasakawa Named WHO Leprosy Elimination Ambassador

 Yohei Sasakawa is appointed the third chairman of The Nippon Foundation in July 2005, following the retirement of Ayako Sono.
 Mr. Sasakawa launches a blog to provide information about the Foundation and share his activities and views.

-In January, in response to a call put out by The Nippon Foundation, a Global Appeal To End Stigma and Discrimination Against People Affected by Leprosy is made by a group of 12 world leaders, including five Nobel Peace Prize laureates, in New Delhi, India.
-The Global Appeal will be issued each subsequent year with the endorsement of leaders from various sectors.
+In January, in response to a call by The Nippon Foundation, a Global Appeal to End Stigma and Discrimination Against People Affected by Leprosy is issued in New Delhi, India by 12 world leaders, including five Nobel Peace Prize laureates.
+The appeal is subsequently issued each year with endorsements from leaders across various sectors.

 The first Tokyo Marathon is held in February.
 The world-class event allows both able-bodied and disabled athletes to compete, fulfilling a longstanding dream held by Ayako Sono, former chairwoman of The Nippon Foundation.
 Nearly 300 volunteer leaders train at the Sasakawa Sports Foundation and assist at the inaugural event.